Jeff Minter: Commercial 8-bit games

 In 1981 Minter started independently writing and selling video games for the ZX80, the first machine he owned.
 Some were made for software company dk'tronics.
 These titles were sold as a package but this was not available for very long, as Minter left the company following a royalties dispute.
 He formed a partnership with his mother, Hazel Minter.
-Together they developed and commercially produced 20 games for the ZX81, VIC-20, Atari 8-bit family, ZX Spectrum, and Commodore 64.
+Together they developed and commercially produced 20 games for the ZX81, VIC-20, Atari 8-bit computers, ZX Spectrum, and Commodore 64.
 Having been studying physics at the University of East Anglia, success in the programming industry prompted him to drop his studies and take up video game development full-time.

 The following year, he founded the software house Llamasoft.
 His first Llamasoft game was a Defender clone for the VIC-20 called Andes Attack (US version: Aggressor).
-In Andes Attack, little llamas advanced upon and attacked the player instead of the spaceships from Defender.
+In Andes Attack, the player had to protect llamas instead of the humanoids from Defender.
 As a fan of Defender, Minter would remake it again as Defender 2000.
 Through the Brighton-based software house, Salamander Software, Minter had his games written for the Spectrum and other home microcomputers.
 It was Mr S.A.
 Tenquist who was responsible for the ZX Spectrum 16K version of Gridrunner.
 The conversion was released and published for Christmas 1983 by Quicksilva Ltd., UK.
 Jeff Minter's original Commodore version was written in a week and marked his first commercial success both in the UK and in the US.

-Minter went on to develop a number of games for the Commodore 64, Atari 8-bit family, and Atari ST which were marketed by word of mouth and magazine advertisements.
+Minter went on to develop a number of games for the Commodore 64, Atari 8-bit computers, and Atari ST which were marketed by word of mouth and magazine advertisements.
 These included Gridrunner, Abductor, Matrix: Gridrunner 2, Hellgate, Hover Bovver, Attack of the Mutant Camels, Revenge of the Mutant Camels, Return of the Mutant Camels, Laser Zone, Mama Llama, Metagalactic Llamas Battle at the Edge of Time, Sheep in Space, Voidrunner, and Iridis Alpha.